nkjain92/rileysummarizer/documents/tables.md

 # Database Schema Documentation

-This document is the primary reference for the database schema and backend architecture of the **Riley Video Summarizer** project.
+This document is the primary reference for the database schema and backend architecture of the **Summarizer** project.
 It covers the core tables, relationships, and API endpoints.
 As the project evolves, update this document to reflect changes in the database structure, API endpoints, or backend functionality.

 ---